-Kiwetinohk adopted a normal course issuer bid (NCIB) which commenced on December 22, 2022 and expired on December 21, 2023.
-Kiwetinohk was permitted to purchase up to 2,209,159 common shares under the NCIB, representing 5% of the 44,183,181 issued and outstanding common shares as of December 19, 2022.
-On December 22, 2023 the NCIB was renewed through December 21, 2024 whereby Kiwetinohk may purchase up to 2,183,477 common shares under the NCIB, representing 5% of the 43,669,544 issued and outstanding common shares as of December 8, 2023.
+On December 23, 2024 the NCIB was further renewed and Kiwetinohk is currently permitted to purchase up to 2,188,237 common shares under the NCIB, representing 5% of the 43,764,748 issued and outstanding common shares as of December 11, 2024.

 The actual number of common shares that will be purchased under the terms of the NCIB, and the timing of any such purchases, will be subject to market conditions and Kiwetinohk's capital allocation decisions.
 Use of the NCIB will be made through the facilities of the TSX and/or alternative Canadian trading systems at the market price at the time of purchase.
 Any common shares purchased under the terms of the NCIB will be cancelled upon their purchase by Kiwetinohk.
-For the year ended December 31, 2023, Kiwetinohk repurchased a total of 598,776 common shares at a weighted average price of \$12.71 per share pursuant to the NCIB.